 - Into proper racking and press without momentum or straight into snatch (depending on which one you believe is correct)

 Devils Press Videos

-Following are some of the videos I found while researching how this exercise is supposed to be performed.
-I discovered that there were many variations and it seems there is really not one standard.
-My observations for safety and performance are listed below.
+Following are some of the videos found while researching how this exercise is supposed to be performed.
+It was discovered that there were many variations and it seems there is really not one standard.
+Observations for safety and performance are listed below.

 Awesome form, he pushes his hips back and low, while keeping the spine neutral and shoulders above the hips, pulls the weights back through the legs, and snatches the weight up, great overhead lockout.
 Performed at moderate speed.